python-babel/flask-babel/docs/index.rst

 .. module:: flask_babel

-Flask-Babel is an extension to `Flask`_ that adds i18n and l10n support to any Flask application with the help of `babel`_, `pytz`_ and `speaklater`_.
-It has builtin support for date formatting with timezone support as well as a very simple and friendly interface to :mod:`gettext` translations.
+Flask-Babel is an extension to `Flask`_ that adds i18n and l10n support to any Flask application with the help of `babel`_, `pytz`_ and its own copy of `speaklater`_.
+It has built-in support for date formatting including timezones, as well as a very simple and friendly interface to :mod:`gettext` translations.

 Installation